Student Support Groups support your child if they have a disability or additional needs.

 - determine any adjustments to be made to your child’s curriculum

 - plan an appropriate educational program for your child

 - discuss the plan with your child’s teachers and help them to put the plan in place

 - give advice to the principal about the additional educational needs of your child and what may be required to meet these needs

 - review and evaluate your child’s program once per term, and at other times if requested by any member of the group.

-For more information on Student Support Group guidelines, see: 2013 Student Support Group - Guidelines for Schools and Families (PDF - 1.0Mb)
+For more information on Student Support Group guidelines, see: Student Support Group Guidelines (docx - 580kb)